GGalupo/game-finder/README.md

 ##  📖 About the project
-Game Finder is a project that let users search for games to play.
+GG Games is a project that let users search for games to play.

 By clicking on a game, the user can see detailed information about it.